kos-lang/kos/doc/quickstart.md

 Functions
 ---------

 This is the most common way to declare functions.
-Please note that the `add_two_numbers` identifier is really just a constant.
+Please note that `add_two_numbers` identifier is just a constant of `function` type.

     fun add_two_numbers(a, b)
     {
         return a + b
-    } # No semicolon needed here
+    }

     lang.print(add_two_numbers(1, 5), "\n") # Prints: 6